CAMO focuses on three main areas in women’s health:

 Mammography

-Founded in November of 1999, the mammography program fills a gap that previously existed in women’s health care in Honduras.
+Established in November of 1999, the mammography program fills a gap that previously existed in women’s health care in Honduras.
 The clinic, housed in the Public Health Center in Santa Rosa de Copán, was formed in response to a growing need for breast health services.
-For the first time, public health patients are able to receive all the necessary diagnostic and treatment services in one location.
+For the first time, public health patients were able to receive all the necessary diagnostic and treatment services in one location.
 General physicians, oncologists, pathologists, radiologists, and surgeons work as a team to provide the most complete care possible in a timely, efficient manner.

 Thanks to a successful cooperation between CAMO volunteers and Honduran public health staff, the mammography program is a step toward a solution to one of the global health community’s greatest concerns: the early detection, treatment, and prevention of breast cancer.

 IMPACT: Early detection and treatment of breast cancer.
-More then 650 women are screened each year.
+More then 257 women are screened each year.
 Ongoing campaigns of breast health education.